Subscribe to 50plus LIFEprint edition

 Resource Directory for Pennsylvania

-When embarking on a new phase of life, like marriage, completing a degree, or moving to a new home, many people chronicle the experience with the purchase of an object.
+When embarking on a new phase of life, like a new marriage, a new home, a new job, a big anniversary, or retirement, many people chronicle the experience with the purchase of an important object.

 We are just a click away!